GarageGames/Torque3D-Wiki/ExtendedMove-Class.md

 This operates in the same way that HiFi networking does, which also takes over how the `Move` class and its support classes operate.
 This means that you cannot have both `ExtendedMove` support and HiFi networking active at the same time.

+### Passing Data to the ExtendedMove Class ###

+As the `ExtendedMove` class is an extension of the standard `Move` class all of the usual global input variables are still available.
+So you would still use `$mvTriggerCount0` to activate the first trigger, for example.

+Beyond these standard global input variables, the `ExtendedMove` class adds a number of global input variable to handle absolute position and rotation values.
+By default, the `ExtendedMove` class supports three sets of positions and rotations.
+This is enough for two hands when using the Leap Motion controller, or for head tracking from the Oculus Rift plus two hands using a Razer Hydra.
+Additional sets may be added by modifying the ExtendedMove::MaxPositionsRotations constant and recompiling.

 ### GameBase Classes And ExtendedMove ###

 Currently there are no `GameBase` classes that support the new properties of the `ExtendedMove` class.
 You will need to implement support for the `ExtendedMove` class yourself as your project requries.
 This could be in the form of a modified `Player` class, or something completely new.